-Apathy around National Stroke Awareness Month is realby Jodi Dodds, MD on May 30, 2017 • 9:55 am 7 Comments
+Apathy around National Stroke Awareness Month is realby Jodi Gehring, MD (previously known as Jodi Dodds, MD) on May 30, 2017 • 9:55 am 7 Comments

 I have spent the past week debating whether to post publicly about an email I received from The State (South Carolina’s most widely distributed daily newspaper).
 Ultimately, I concluded that it was important to do so.
 Stroke patients need a voice, and while The Stroke Blog was started to empower the younger stroke population through sharing information pertaining to their circumstances, empowerment leads to advocacy.